-There are many ways to make a simple t-shirt into an updated style.
-This easy 3 step pattern hack will add style to any wardrobe!
+There are many ways to transform a simple t-shirt into an updated style.
+This 3 step t-shirt pattern hack will add style to any wardrobe!

-I started this pattern hack by finding some adorable pink polkadot fabric from Walmart.
-It’s a woven fabric, and I loved the pretty colors.
-I decided it would be a perfect addition to my t-shirt pattern.
-My main fabric is a soft white jersey knit also from Walmart.
+I started this t-shirt pattern hack by finding some adorable pink polkadot fabric from Walmart.
+It’s a woven fabric and I loved the pretty colors.
+I knew it would be the perfect addition to my t-shirt pattern.
+My main fabric is a soft white jersey knit fabric also from Walmart.

 1. Fold sleeve bands in half, right sides out.
 Stitch together with 5/8″ seam allowance on the long edge.

 2. Cut your sleeve piece in half just above the elbow.
-Sew the contrasting rectangle piece underneath the raw edge of the sleeve with a narrow zig zag stitch 1.5 wide, overlapping the pieces by 1/2 inch.
+Next, sew the contrasting rectangle piece underneath the raw edge of the sleeve with a narrow zig zag stitch 1.5 wide.
+Overlap the pieces by 1/2″.

-3. Gather the bottom part of the sleeve by stitching along the top edge with 5.0 basting stitch (I added 3″ in the sleeve width to my existing pattern to make the gathered ruffle).
+3. Gather the bottom part of the sleeve by stitching along the top edge with 5.0 basting stitch.
+(I added 3″ in the sleeve width to my existing pattern to make the gathered ruffle.)
 Pull up threads and gather the piece to fit the sleeve band (check the fit on your arm before you finish sewing).
 Overlap the gathered knit sleeve on top of the contrasting fabric by about 1/2″ (right sides up).
 Stitch in place with narrow zig zag stitch 1.5 wide.
-THE GATHERED RAW EDGE IS SUPPOSED TO SHOW as in photo.

 6. Slash center front along the facing at center front to the bottom edge of the facing.
 Sew lace edging over raw edge with zig zag stitch, folding lace to miter at corners.
 Sew shoulder seams together.
-Add lace all around the neck edge, front and back with the same method, folding under ends at center front and tacking in place.
+Add lace all around the neck edge, as well as front and back with the same method.
+Fold under ends at center front and tack in place.

-7. Add lace trim to outside of neck facing, stitching again over your first stitching with the same narrow zig zag stitch.
+7. Add lace trim to outside of neck facing while stitching again over your first stitching with the same narrow zig zag stitch.

-8. Finish shirt by stitching sleeves into armholes, and sewing underarm seam.
-Hem, press and enjoy!
+8. Finish shirt by stitching sleeves into armholes, as well as sewing underarm seam.
+Hem, press and finally enjoy!
 Share with your friends!

-If you do not want to make an entire t-shirt, you can create this look with two old t-shirts:
+If you do not want to make an entire t-shirt, you can certainly create this look with two old t-shirts.

 1. Cut out contrasting pieces with your Cricut Maker as above.